 Definition of "Highly Capable"

 Highly Capable students perform or show potential for performing at significantly advanced academic levels when compared with others of their age, experiences, or environments.
 Outstanding abilities are seen within students' general intellectual aptitudes, specific academic abilities, and/or creative productivities within a specific domain.
-These students are present not only in the general populace, but also within all protected classes.
+These students are present in the general populace and within all protected classes.

 Learning Characteristics of Highly Capable Students